Álvar Núñez Cabeza de Vaca: Return to America

 En route, he disembarked from his fleet at Santa Catarina Island in modern Brazil.
 With an indigenous force, plus 250 musketeers and 26 horses, he followed native trails discovered by Aleixo Garcia overland to the district's Spanish capital, Asunción, far inland on the great Paraguay River.
 Cabeza de Vaca is thought to have been the first European to see the Iguaçu Falls.

 In March 1542, Cabeza de Vaca met with Domingo Martínez de Irala and relieved him of his position as governor.
 The government of Asunción pledged loyalty to Cabeza de Vaca, and Irala was assigned to explore a possible route to Peru.
 Once Irala returned and reported, Cabeza de Vaca planned his own expedition.
 He hoped to reach Los Reyes (a base that Irala set up) and push forward into the jungle in search of a route to the gold and silver mines of Peru.
 The expedition did not go well, and Cabeza de Vaca returned to Asunción.

+Upon his arrival in Asunción in March 1542, Cabeza de Vaca found a colonial society in which the initial cuñadazgo—a Guaraní institution by which caciques sealed alliances by giving women to newcomers—had given way to the rancheadas: mass and violent deportations of Guaraní women who were bought and sold as commodities, used as common currency in commercial transactions, and trafficked to the Portuguese port of São Vicente on the coast of Brazil.
+On 5 April 1542, Cabeza de Vaca prohibited the bartering of indigenous women for metal objects, imposing penalties of economic fines, exile, or forced labor on brigantines; and on 19 March 1544, before being arrested, he issued a further decree explicitly forbidding any person from "taking" Guaraní women from their villages for service, under identical penalties.
+In his own account presented to the Council of the Indies in December 1545, Cabeza de Vaca also denounced that the Franciscan friars Armenta and Lebrón kept more than thirty indigenous women aged twelve to twenty enclosed in their houses "as if they were their wives."
+The resistance of the colonists and royal officials to these measures was one of the principal causes of his arrest in 1544.
+See also: Indigenous women in the conquest of Paraguay.